CyberPuck/cluster-pecan/README.md

 This will setup four individual nodes:

-1. main-node (bridge from the Internet to the cluster network, DHCP)
+1. router (bridge from the Internet to the cluster network, DHCP)
-2. node-1
+2. main-node
-3. node-2
+3. node-1
-4. node-3
+4. node-2

 ## Setup Command Computer